$\omega$-Regular Energy Problems: Energy Büchi Problems for Weighted Timed Automata

-Let $A$ be the basic WTBA of Fig.~\ref{fig:ex.1} in the introduction and $A_1$ the combination of $A$ with the work module of Fig.~\ref{fig:ex.2}.
-Ordinarily, we should have constructed $A_1$ as a \emph{product} of $A$ with the work module $W$, which itself could be modeled as in Fig.~\ref{fig:ex.work}.
+\begin{rexample} Let $A$ be the basic WTBA of Figure~\ref{fig:ex.1} and $A_1$ the combination of $A$ with the work module of Figure~\ref{fig:ex.2}.
+Now, instead of building $A_1$ as we have done, a principled way of constructing a model for the satellite-with-work-module would be to first model the work module $W$ and then form the product $A\mathbin{\|} W$.
+We show such a work module and the resulting product $B_1$ in Figure~\ref{fig:ex.work.combi}.

-We have not formally introduced products of WTBA, but it follows the standard interleaving construction for timed automata \cite{DBLP:journals/tcs/AlurD94}, with product transitions colored by the union of the colors of the constituent transitions and weight-rates of product locations being the sum of the constituent locations.
-That is, the product $B_1=A\mathbin{\|} W$ would look as in Fig.~\ref{fig:ex.prod}.
+As expected, $W$ expresses that work takes $5$ minutes and costs $10$ energy units per minute, and the Büchi condition enforces that work is executed infinitely often.
+The product $B_1$ models the shadow-sun phases together with the fact that work may be executed at any time, and contrary to our ``unrealistic'' model $A_1$ of Figure~\ref{fig:ex.2}, work does not prolong earth shadow time.

 Now $B_1$ has \emph{two} clocks, and we will see below that our constructions can handle only one.
-This is the reason for our ``unrealistic but conservative'' model $A_1$ of Fig.~\ref{fig:ex.2}, and we now show that it is indeed conservative:
+This is the reason for our ``unrealistic'' model $A_1$, and we can now state precisely in which sense it is conservative: if $\sem{A_1}$ admits a Büchi accepted $c$-feasible non-Zeno run, then so does $\sem{B_1}$.
+For a proof of this fact, one notes that any infinite run $\rho$ in $\sem{A_1}$ may be translated to an infinite run $\bar{\rho}$ in $\sem{B_1}$ by adjusting the clock valuation by $5$ whenever the work module is visited. \end{rexample}